 Regression techniques especially linear regression helps to advance more complex algorithms such as LASSO-Least Absolute Shrinkage and Selection Operator, ridge regression and least angle regression etc are much more close and useful in machine learning.
-Linear regression remain at foundation level though.
-When you really wants to start understanding machine learning keep linear regression in your pocket at all times.
+Linear regression remains at foundation level though.
+When you really want to start understanding machine learning keep linear regression in your pocket at all times.
 The journey for becoming “Machine Learning Expert” dream starts with Regression for sure.

 Why Regression Analysis is Used

 Using these insights, we can predict future booking of rooms based on current & past information.
-When we talk about “Why Regression”, the answer is simple which is lucrative benefits with simple analysis.
-First its ability to establish, records and demonstrate the significance of relationships between dependent variable and independent variable.
+When we talk about “Why Regression”, the answer is simple which is lucrative benefits with a simple analysis.
+First its ability to establish, records and demonstrate the significance of relationships between a dependent variable and independent variable.
 Second its impact of multiple independent variables on a dependent variable.

 How Regression Works?